Yusuffrih/Simons-Piano-Game/README.md

 #### Fix 6
 * Added code snippet from Stack Overflow to display the background image in the Safari browser.
 This code snippet was a media query that targeted Safari specifically to allow that code to be rendered.
 All other CSS other than the images rendered as expected without the use of this media query.
 This code also threw up an error in Gitpod, however, when I ran the code through the css validator, it didn't give the same error.
 Also, if I tried to get rid of the error by removing the second media quey, the code didn't work anymore.

+#### Bug 7
+* There was a bug in safari that the audio files did not play quite how they were expected to.
+There was a slight delay in the notes being played.

+#### Fix 7
+* Unfortunately, due to time constraints I did not get around to fixing this bug.

 ## Deployment
 ### Github Pages
-After the coding and testing was complete, and the website was ready for deployment, the following steps were taken:
+To deplow the site, the following steps were taken:
 1. Opened Github repository
 2. Opened settings
 3. Click into 'Pages' section on the side menu